riscv-technologies-lab/riscv-toolchain-labs/mdbook-src/03-linkers/03-linkers.md

 #### Task 3.1
-Use `readelf` and `file` utilities to investigate  `main.o` files and its contents and answer following questions:
+Use `readelf` and `file` utilities to investigate  `main.o` file and its contents and answer following questions:

+Format for the following assignment: answer the questions in markdown file.
 * What is the type of the file?
 * How many sections are there?
 * List all entries in the same format `readelf`